pocketdru/GifTastic/README.md

     * style.css
     * gif.js

-# This site made for searching character gif of Harry Potter story.
+## This site made for searching character gif of Harry Potter story, using a GIPHY API